DNA-Spot/Trace Data core table

 Spot_ID

-A unique identifier for this bright Spot.
+A unique identifier for this bright DNA Spot.

 Trace_ID